juokaz/blog.webspecies.co.uk/_posts/2011-10-03-we-built-a-cloud-platform-for-php-wait-what.markdown

 <!--more-->

 We call it [Azure+](http://cloud.webspecies.co.uk/).
-Similarly to C++ relation to C, Azure+ is Azure done right and useable.
+Similarly to C++ relation to C, Azure+ is Azure done right and useble.
 This is a code name though, which might change once this goes to production.
-As will design, which currently works as a good basis and is based on the great [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) framework.
+As will the design, which currently works as a good basis and is based on the great [Twitter Bootstrap](http://twitter.github.com/bootstrap/) framework.

 ### Why Azure?